Val Whiting

-Valeria Olivia Whiting (born April 9, 1972) (also known as Val Whiting-Raymond) is a former collegiate and professional basketball player.
+Valeria Olivia Whiting (born April 9, 1972) (also known as Val Whiting-Raymond) is an American former collegiate and professional basketball player.
 She played center for the Stanford Cardinal women's basketball during her four years of pre-med study at Stanford.
 Among other collegiate honors, she was named Pac-10 Women's Basketball Player of the Year two years in a row.
 She also played for several USA National teams as well as professional women's basketball teams.

 Early life

 Whiting grew up in Wilmington, Delaware.
 For high school, she attended Ursuline Academy where, according to the Delaware Sports Museum and Hall of Fame, she "led her team to four Delaware scholastic basketball titles and was a multi-year All-State performer."

 Whiting was a pre-med student at Stanford, where she earned a BS in Biological Sciences.
 She deferred her acceptance to University of California, San Francisco School of Medicine in order to play basketball in Brazil and Italy.